TL Note:

 With that, he pulled a white Go stone from his pocket and hurled it to the ground in frustration.
 "I fucking drew a white piece twice in a row!
 My luck is terrible today!"

 Qi Xia could hardly believe his ears.
 If the game truly was as simple as Ole Lu described, he couldn’t be certain he’d succeed against the pig-headed figures.
+He picked up the white stone from the ground, inspecting it closely.
+It was an ordinary piece, devoid of any hidden mechanisms.

 "Well, are you in or not?"
 Ole Lu demanded impatiently.
 "Aren’t you eager to find out where those two people are?"

 Qi Xia understood he had little choice.
 With {no money to his name}, his only hope rested with Officer Li.
+To discover Officer Li’s whereabouts, he would need to extract the information from Ole Lu.

+In plain terms, he had nothing to lose.
 Even if he were to fail at this game of chance, his losses would be inconsequential.
 Moreover, it presented a unique opportunity to gain insight into {pig}.

 "No, I’m merely contemplating my strategy," Qi Xia replied.
 "Let’s proceed inside."